softypit/esp32_mqtt_eq3/README.md

 - gw - gateway IP for WiFi network (leave blank for DHCP)
 - netmask - netmask for WiFi network (leave blank for DHCP)

-Once connected in WiFi STA mode this application first scans for EQ-3 valves and publishes their addresses to the MQTT broker.
+Once connected in WiFi STA mode this application first scans for EQ-3 valves and publishes their addresses and rssi to the MQTT broker.
 A scan can be initiated at any time by publishing to the `/<mqttid>radin/scan` topic.
 Scan results are published to `/<mqttid>radout/devlist` in json format.